Authored by the expert who managed and guided the team behind the Italy Property Pack

 Is it a good time to buy a rental property in Turin in 2026?

-As of early 2026, the overall assessment is that it is a reasonably good time to buy a rental property in Turin if you focus on well-connected, rentable apartments rather than trophy homes or properties needing heavy renovation.
+As of early 2026, Turin is generally considered a decent time to buy a rental property, particularly if you focus on well-connected neighborhoods and smaller apartments rather than chasing trophy assets at the top of the market.

 If you want to know our latest analysis (results may differ from what you just read), you can read our assessment on whether now is a good time to buy a property in Turin.